-3.5.6 ItemLoader objects
+3.5.7 ItemLoader objects

-class scrapy.loader.ItemLoader(item, selector, response, kwargs)
+class scrapy.loader.ItemLoader(item, selector, response, \\kwargs)

-Return a new Item Loader for populating the given Item.
-If no item is given, one is instantiated automatically using the class in default_item_class.
+Return a new Item Loader for populating the given item object.
+If no item object is given, one is instantiated automatically using the class in default\item\class.